 The European institutions have adopted two main regulations to govern the conduct of digital firms: the Digital Markets Act ("DMA") and the Digital Services Act ("DSA").
-These regulations form part of the European Commission's wider "Digital Services Act Package" which aims to "establish a level playing field for businesses" and to "create a safer digital space where the fundamental rights of users are protected."1
+These regulations form part of the European Commission's wider "Digital Services Act Package" which aims to "establish a level playing field for businesses" and to "create a safer digital space where the fundamental rights of users are protected."

 The DMA marks a paradigm shift in the regulation of digital markets, giving the Commission unprecedented powers to regulate large digital platforms.
 It formulates a series of behavioral "dos and don'ts" for "gatekeeper" platforms that are inspired by past and current competition cases and that are considered important to protect and enhance competition in digital markets.
-The DMA entered into force on November 1, 2022, and its behavioral rules will become operational during Q1 of 2024.
+The DMA entered into force on November 1, 2022 and became applicable on May 2, 2023.
+The DMA's behavioral rules will kick-in on March 7, 2024 for gatekeepers that were designated on September 6, 2023.